Watson-Explorer/wex-wdc-integration-samples/README.md

 There are five basic integration patterns for combining Watson Explorer and Watson Developer Cloud.
 The specific integration pattern used will depend on the use cases and desired functionality.

-1. **Appliation Builder Widget**.
+1. **Application Builder Widget**.
 The most common place to use a cognitive service is from within an Application Builder widget.
 Most examples here demonstrate this.
 2. **In the client browser**.
 Once a page is rendered in a user's browser there may be use cases in which you would want to allow a user to interact with a WDC application without refreshing the page.
 For example, a user might dialog with Watson Q&A from an entity page.
 At this time the included proxy must be used to satisfy the end-user's browser same-origin policy.
 3. **At crawl time**.
 The [Relationship Extractor Integration](wex-re/watson-re-readme.md) provides an example of an Engine converter that indexes the data returned from the Relationship Extractor service.
 4. **At query time**.
 It is also possible to access WDC applications at query time from Engine.